Hotel and Travel

 Present a Poster

-The 2020 PhysTEC Conference will be held February 29th & March 1st in Denver, Colorado.
+The 2020 PhysTEC Conference was held February 29th - March 1st in Denver, Colorado.

-The program includes time for networking (both structured and unstructured) and several types of sessions and workshops.
-A tentative list follows, with a schedule grid is farther below.
-They will be updated when the schedule is finalized.
+The program included time for networking (both structured and unstructured) and several types of sessions and workshops.
+The list of session follows, with a schedule grid farther below.

 In Windows room: